philipfweiss/Everything-Implemented/README.md

 ## What is this?

 I tend to learn the best by implementing things myself.
-I'd also ideally like to use these data structures in my other code.
+I'd also ideally like to do a write up on all of these data structures, so other people can learn, too!

 ## What has been implemented so far?